Samples 0

 • We comply with the provisions of the Fair Work Act 2009 in relation to Freedom of Association and Collective Bargaining and the other general protections afforded in Australia;

-• Employees are the right to join or refuse to join a worker organization, without sanction or undue influence;
+• Employees have the right to join or refuse to join a worker organization without sanction or undue influence;

-• Employees have the right to be represented by a registered industrial organization in accordance with the Act;
+• Employees have the right to be represented by a registered industrial organisation in accordance with the Act;

 • Employees have the right to bargain collectively and participate in industrial activity in accordance with the Act.